onqtam/headjack/src/introduction/benefits.md

-# Benefits of Headjack's addressing
+# Benefits of this approach

 TODO: Multiple points to retrieve content - redundancy